InternetMaximalism/intmax2/validity-prover/README.md

 # Validity Prover

-The Validity Prover is a critical service in the INTMAX2 network that monitors L1 Liquidity and L2 Rollup contracts, maintains state merkle trees, and generates validity proofs for on-chain information.
-It operates on port 9002 and provides cryptographic proof generation capabilities for blockchain state verification.
+The Validity Prover is a service in the INTMAX2 network that monitors L1 Liquidity and L2 Rollup contracts, maintains state merkle trees, and generates validity proofs for on-chain information.
+It operates on port 9002 and provides ZKP generation capabilities for blockchain state verification.

 ## Overview